ericjiang97/googlecloud-techtalk/present.md

 - Dynamic scaling allows spinning up more instances and nodes faster, i.e. if you suddenly get a influx of traffic
 - Vertical Scaling is limited to capacity of resources, simply adding more resources

-- Good examples include Niantic (PokemonGo) and Australian Census 2016
+- Just simplying load testing isn't good enough, examples of this include Niantic (PokemonGo) and Australian Census 2016

 ---